 Theme Description Influence on natural hazard resilience Social character The social characteristics of the community.
 Represents the social and demographic factors that influence the ability to prepare for and recover from a natural hazard event.
 Gender, age, disability, health, household size and structure, language, literacy, education and employment influence abilities to build disaster resilience (Morrow, 1999; Thomas et al., 2013).
 Economic capital The economic characteristics of the community.
 Represents the economic factors that influence the ability to prepare for and recover from a natural hazard event.
 Access to economic capital may be a barrier to resilience building activities (Bird et al., 2013).
 Losses from natural hazards may increase with greater wealth, but increased potential for loss can also be a motivation for mitigation.
 Economic capital often supports healthy social capital (Thomas et al., 2013).
 Infrastructure and planning The presence of legislation, plans, structures or codes to protect infrastructure.
 Represents preparation for natural hazard events using strategies of mitigation or planning or risk management.
 Considered siting and planning of infrastructure is an important element of hazard mitigation.
 Multiple levels of government are involved in the planning process (King, 2008; Crompton et al., 2010).
 Planners can be agents of change in building disaster resilience (Smith, 2009).
 Emergency services The presence, capability and resourcing of emergency services, warning systems and disaster response plans.
 Represents the potential to respond to a natural hazard event.
 Emergency response capabilities and systems support resilience through the entire PPRR cycle.

 Community capital The cohesion and connectedness of the community.
-Represents the features of a community that facilitate coordination and Social networks assist community recovery following disaster (Akama et al., 2014).
-High levels of social capital can enhance cooperation for mutual benefit. solutions to collective action problems that arise following natural disasters (Aldrich, 2012).
+Represents the features of a community that facilitate coordination and cooperation for mutual benefit.
+Social networks assist community recovery following disaster (Akama et al., 2014).
+High levels of social capital can enhance solutions to collective action problems that arise following natural disasters (Aldrich, 2012).
 Information and engagement Availability and accessibility of natural hazard information, engagement of the community with natural hazards and public-private or other partnerships to encourage risk awareness.
-Represents the relationship between communities and Emergency management community engagement is made up of different approaches including information, participation, consultation, collaboration and empowerment (EMA, 2013).
+Represents the relationship between communities and information and the uptake of information about risks and the knowledge required for preparation and self-reliance.
+Emergency management community engagement is made up of different approaches including information, participation, consultation, collaboration and empowerment (EMA, 2013).
+Community engagement is a vehicle of public participation in decision making about natural hazards (Handmer and Dovers, 2013).